peter-matrai/Sim_Matrai/README.md

     * You can set the name of the html in line 11 by replacing **Sim_PI** with any other name in the code: `paste0("Sim_PI", ".html")))`.
     * All the other necessary settings are in the **chunk named 'base_settings'**, between lines 51-155 .
     * You do not need to modify the basedir setting, it will be automatically the folder where your PI_Sim_Matrai.Rproj R project file is located.
     * Between lines 87-103 you can set for which distributions you want to display results and which runs you want to use.
-You need to have Res_list RData file(s) in the appropriate distribution folder(s), otherwise you will get an error.
-For example, if you want to show results for the normal distribution of 2 runs, you need to following setting:
+You need to have the appropriate Res_list RData file(s) in the appropriate distribution folder(s), otherwise you will get an error.
+Set '1' if you want to show the given distribution and set '0' if you do not want.
+Also, set the Runs in the format 1:k, if you want to process Run_1, Run_2, ...Run_k.
+    * For example, if you want to show results for the normal distribution of 2 runs, you need to following setting:
       - `Normal_to_display <- 1`
       - `Normal_run_to_display <- 1:2`
       You also need to have **Res_list_Many_Normal_Run_1.RData** and **Res_list_Many_Normal_Run_2.RData** files in your folder for the Normal distrtion.